Tokyo Gate Bridge is like a dinosaur?

 Public Restrooms

-Available, but not on the bridge.
+They are next to the bridge.
 You can find them on the east side, near the elevator.

 Tokyo Gate Bridge opening hours

-• From July 1 to September 30, it is open from 10 am to 8 pm (last entry at 7:30 pm).
+• From July 1 to September 30: from 10 AM to 8 PM (last entry at 7:30 pm)

 Other photo spots near Tokyo Gate Bridge